-DROPS AND ADDS

-"Drops and Adds" will be the rare exception.
-A student who wishes to drop or add a course may only do so during the first week of a semester.
+DROPS AND ADDS: A student who wishes to drop or add a course may only do so during the first week of a semester.
 Absolutely no drops will be allowed thereafter.
-The student needs to inform the principal and guidance counselor of his intent.
-This process will include the signatures of the following: instructor, guidance counselor, and principal.
-Parent's verification is necessary via e-mail, phone or written.
+The student needs to inform the principal and counselor of his intent.
+This process will include the signatures of the following: instructor, counselor, principal, and parent.
 Once the signatures are obtained, the drop/add slip must be submitted to the office before the class change will be made official.

-Any student (with parental permission) or parent wishing to make a schedule change on or after the free drop/add date will be assessed a \$50 administrative fee before the change will be made.
+When schedules are released in the spring, there will be a free drop/add period when changes may be made at no charge.
+Any student (with parental permission) or parent wishing to make a schedule change on or after the announced free drop/add deadline will be assessed a \$50 administrative fee before the change will be made.